 Museum District in Copenhagen

 Visit Parkmuseerne with one ticket at a price of DKK 245.
-The ticket holder gets a 10% discount on a selection of products in the museum shops in Parkmuseerne
+Show the ticket and get a 10% discount on certain products in the Parkmuseerne museum shops

 Parkmuseerne is a district of six museums in the center of Copenhagen: the David Collection, the Workers Museum, the Hirschsprung Collection, Rosenborg Castle, SMK – the National Gallery of Denmark, and the Natural History Museum of Denmark.